Gumball2415/nes-scribbles/BG-andalf_the_White-Gray/README.md

 ## Credits
 - Initial template: yoeynsf
-- Programming help: yoeynsf, Kasumi, studsX, Fiskbit, Pinobatch, jroweboy, zeta0134
+- Programming help: yoeynsf, Kasumi, lidnariq
-- General assistance: the NESDev Discord server
-Thanks so much for your wonderful help!!
+Thanks so much for your help!! ^^